OSeMOSYS/otoole/docs/functionality.rst

 This is typically required when using the CBC solver with an LP file generated using GLPK.
 For example::

-    # Obtain the simplicity datafile
+    # Obtain the simplicity datafile from the Zenodo datapackage archive of the model
     otoole convert datapackage datafile https://zenodo.org/record/3479823/files/KTH-dESA/simplicity-v0.1a0.zip simplicity.txt
     # Create an LP file using glpsol
     glpsol -m osemosys_short.txt -d simplicity.txt --wlp simplicity.lp